 Hazardous conditions - includes anything that has the potential to be harmful, cause injury, or have adverse health effects.
 In the context of this policy, examples may include poor air quality due to smoke or dust, floodwater or ice across roads etc .

-Organisation – An organisation is an organized group of people with a particular purpose.
+Organisation – An organisation is an organised group of people with a particular purpose.
 In the context of this report an organisation can include service providers, peak bodies, consumer peak bodies, advocacy groups, research organisations, government agencies or community groups.

 Service provider – Service providers provide or carry out activities, facilities or projects for the benefit or welfare of the community or any members who have a particular need by reason of youth, age, infirmity or disablement, poverty or social or economic circumstances.
 The focus of this project has been not-for-profit service providers, however service providers may also be government agencies or for profit businesses.